bewillcott/flogging/guide/src/guide/methods/explain_1.md

 the last run available in the log file.
 This is _not_ necessary if you need to track entries over multiple runs.
 It is here to keep it clean.

-The code (`Logger::builder...`) is basically a copy of that used in the macros version to setup the file level 'logger'.
-The main difference is that it also has the `.set_fn_name("main")` function, which, among other things, is set by the `#[logger]` macro in the macros version.
+The code (`Logger::builder...`) is basically a copy of that used in the macro version, that sets up the file level 'logger'.
+The main difference is that it also has the `.set_fn_name("main")` function, which, among other things, is set by the `#[logger]` macro in the macro version.

-There other difference between the macros and methods version , is the use of the `log` variable to access the logging functionality.
-Again we have more coding to keep tract of.
+There other differences between the macro and method versions.
+That being the use of the `log` variable to access the logging functionality.
+Again we have more coding to keep track of.